KEY TAKEAWAYS

 Private dental insurance vs. CDCP: A comprehensive comparison

-Comparing CDCP vs. Private dental insurance
+CDCP vs. private dental insurance

 Factors CDCP Private dental insurance